hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

   - Draft or auction style tournaments **may** follow the same reduced bracket size as LAN events **if** they are open rank and have a minimum team size of 8.
     - Note: This applies to a maximum of 2 divisions for global or continental tournaments and 1 division for smaller-scale tournaments.
   - To request official support for an alternate format, hosts **must** [contact the committee](#contact) and receive written approval.
-- The tournament **must** abide by the following content usage rules:
-  - Any beatmaps used in the tournament **must not** have a DMCA takedown notice.
-  - The creation or reuse of any beatmaps that violate [content usage permission rules](/wiki/Rules/Content_usage_permissions#artist-permissions) **shall not** be used, **unless** they are Ranked, Approved, or Loved.
-    - If permission to use disallowed songs is granted by the artist, the host **must** include proof of permission in their email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh) upon tournament conclusion.
-Hosts **must** receive permission from the artist prior to its use in the tournament.
-  - The [mappool compliance](https://tcomm.hivie.tn/mappool-compliance) tool **should** be used to ensure your tournament mappools are compliant.
 - Tournaments that are not open rank **must not** allow participants whose numeric global rank value is larger than:
   - osu!: 100,000
   - osu!taiko: 10,000